abacusmodeling/abacus-develop/docs/quick_start/hands_on.md

 The pseudopotential files of `Mg_ONCV_PBE-1.0.upf` and `O_ONCV_PBE-1.0.upf` should be provided under the directory of `pseudo_dir`, and the orbital files `Mg_gga_8au_100Ry_4s2p1d.orb` and `O_gga_8au_100Ry_2s2p1d.orb` under the directory of `orbital_dir`.
 The pseudopotential and orbital files can be downloaded from the [ABACUS website](http://abacus.ustc.edu.cn/pseudo/list.htm).

-The next mandatory input file is called `KPT`, which sets the reciprocal space k-mesh.
+The final mandatory input file is called `KPT`, which sets the reciprocal space k-mesh.
 Below is an example:

 ```
 K_POINTS